Foster carer support and resources

 The Post Care Education Financial Support is a new, non-means tested payment aimed at helping young people aged from 18 to 25 complete their Higher School Certificate, by providing financial support to their carer to maintain the current living and support arrangements while they are completing their HSC.

 Financial support paid to carers should be provided at a rate equivalent to that received by them immediately before the young person’s 18th birthday.
-The financial support is paid directly to the carer by their managing agency (such as FACS or non-government agency).
+The financial support is paid directly to the carer by their managing agency (such as DCJ or non-government agency).

 Eligibility for financial support under this policy does not influence eligibility for continuation of the Teenage Education Payment (TEP) instalments, which should be assessed separately using the Teenage Education Payment Guidelines.